wunderbrick/gubby/README.md

 * Run the reflex-platform/try-reflex script to get things you need.
 Only do this if you want to avoid a whole lot of compiling.
 Go ahead and exit the shell you're dropped into when this is finished.

-* This project skeleton was based off of this [document](https://github.com/reflex-frp/reflex-platform/blob/develop/docs/project-development.rst) which might be helpful to you.
+* This project skeleton was based off of this [document](https://github.com/reflex-frp/reflex-platform/blob/develop/docs/project-development.rst) which might be helpful to you.* Clone with `--recurse-submodules`.

+* Run the reflex-platform/try-reflex script to setup the Reflex binary cache and get things you need.
+Only do this if you want to avoid a whole lot of compiling.

+* This project skeleton was based off of this [document](https://github.com/reflex-frp/reflex-platform/blob/develop/docs/project-development.rst) which might be helpful.

 ### Develop with Live Reload (Almost)